BCAlirezaIT/Sprout/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Alireza
+    C++ & C# Programmer.
+Excited to be a part of this team for a purposeful project.
 * Sean
 * Isaiah
 * Vincent